portworx/px-docs/share-vol-for-nfs.md

 In this setup, PX containers are running on three nodes (suse01, suse04, susue05).
 And the nfs clients are kabo1, kabo21.

-1. create a shared volume using pxctl (do this on one of PX containers node e.g.  suse01).
+1. Create a shared volume using pxctl (do this on one of PX containers node e.g.  suse01).

 ```
    /opt/pwx/bin/pxctl volume create my_shared_vol --shared --size=5 --repl=3